Phil Hawksworth (MC) – Netlify

 Phil is Director of Developer Experience at Netlify.

-With a passion for browser technologies, and the empowering properties of the web, he loves seeking out ingenuity and simplicity, especially in places where over-engineering is common.
+With a passion for browser technologies and the empowering properties of the web, he loves seeking out ingenuity and simplicity, especially in places where over-engineering is common.

-After more than 20 years of building web applications for companies such as Google, Apple, Nike, R/GA, and The London Stock Exchange, Phil has worked to challenge traditional technical architectures in favour of simplicity and effectiveness.
+Over 25 years of building web applications for companies such as Google, Apple, Nike, R/GA, and The London Stock Exchange, Phil has worked to challenge traditional technical architectures in favour of simplicity and effectiveness.

 Phil is co-author of “Modern Web Development on the Jamstack” (O’Reilly, 2019).

 Andrew is a web developer, product manager and developer advocate for Fastly, working with developers across the world to help make the web faster, more secure, more reliable and easier to work with.
 He founded a web consultancy which was ultimately acquired by the Financial Times, led the team that created their pioneering HTML5 web app, and founded the FT’s Labs division.
 He has also been an elected member of the W3C Technical Architecture Group, a committee of nine people who guide the development of the World Wide Web.

 Nadieh Bremer – Visual Cinnamon

 Nadieh Bremer is a graduated Astronomer, turned Data Scientist, turned Data Visualization Designer.
 After working for a consultancy and fintech company where she discovered her passion for the visualization of data, she’s now working as a freelancing data visualization designer under the name Visual Cinnamon.